Documentation Index

 ThreatConnect collects only essential data from CAL Doc Analysis Service features:

-• The CAL Doc Analysis Service gathers only anonymous data that directly support the functionality and performance of the service and the features that us it, ensuring that nothing extra is taken from you.
+• The CAL Doc Analysis Service gathers only anonymous data that directly support the functionality and performance of the service and the features that use it, ensuring that nothing extra is taken from you.

 • ThreatConnect uses anonymous instance information from CAL Doc Analysis Service features to ensure that the service can scale and meet customer demand.